01 of 11

 04 of 11

 Housed in an ornate old train station on the banks of the Seine, the Musée d'Orsay is situated just across from the Louvre, and effectively bridges the gap between pre-modern and modern artistic movements and traditions.
-Countless impressionist and expressionist masterpieces are held here, from Monet, Manet, Van Gogh, Degas, Gaugin, and lesser-known but equally important modern artists.
+Countless impressionist and expressionist masterpieces are held here, from Claude Monet, Edouard Manet, Vincent Van Gogh, Edgar Degas, Paul Gaugin and many other lesser-known but equally important modern artists.

 Read Further:Continue to 5 of 11 below.